-With regard to the current community facilities provision in Caverswell and Cookshill, deliverability of affordable housing is only applicable to greenfield sites as there are no brownfield sites or Mill Conversion sites available.
+2.6.1 With regard to the current community facilities provision in Caverswell and Cookshill, deliverability of affordable housing is equal for all scenarios at brownfield sites.
 For greenfield sites, the proportion of affordable housing that developers could consider building is around 35% if all tariffs are charged, and around 35% to 40% if only the leisure charge applies.
 Apart from the abovementioned scenarios, there is little change in the deliverability of affordable housing at greenfield sites in Caverswell and Cookshill.
+As in Brown Edge, no Mill Conversion Sites are available for affordable housing development.